-Difference Between ROIC vs ROCE
+Difference Between ROIC and ROCE

 Return on Invested Capital (ROIC) and Return on Capital Employed (ROCE) come under profitability ratios that go beyond determining just the profitability of the company.
-These ratios also help understand how the company is performing and help asses how much of profits made is actually returned to investors.
+These ratios also help understand how the company is performing and help asses how much of profits made are actually returned to investors.
 Both these ratios specifically examine how a company utilizes its capital to invest and grow further.
 ROIC along with ROCE and other ratios are helpful to analysts in assessing a company’s financial condition and forecast the future ability to generate profits.

 Both these ratios help in determining how efficiently the company uses the invested capital and are very similar in nature and have few differences mainly in the way these ratios are calculated.
-Below are the key differences between ROIC vs ROCE listed below –

 ROIC vs ROCE Infographics

 - The higher the ratios the better for both ROCE and ROIC.
 It means that the company is better utilizing the capital.
-This indicates that the company is allocating the capital in profitable investments.
+This indicates that the company is allocating capital in profitable investments.

 - Both these ratios are meaningful only when compared to WACC (weighted average cost of capital).
 If ROIC and ROCE are higher than WACC, then it is an indication that the company has generated value in the financial year.